Faster quantum and classical SDP approximations for quadratic binary optimization: Detailed summary of results

 The quantum algorithm also outputs a classical description of the Hamiltonian $H^\sharp$ corresponding to an approximately optimal, approximately feasible Gibbs state and its value.
+More precisely, it outputs a real number $a$ and a diagonal matrix $D$ such that $H^\sharp=aA+D$ and $n\rho_{H^\sharp}$ is $\cO(n\epsilon)$ close in trace distance to a feasible point of \textsc{MaxQP SDP}.
 Moreover, we have the potential to produce samples from the associated approximately optimal Gibbs state $\rho^\sharp = \exp (-H^\sharp)/\tr{\exp (-H^\sharp)}$ in sub-linear runtime $\tcO (\sqrt{n})$ on a quantum computer.
 In the next section we show that the output of the algorithm is enough to give rise to good randomized roundings.